jlpintolousinha/Nanodegree-Robotics/Project 4/Follow_me_writeup.md

 ![image1]

-It could also be that the model was unable to reach an adequate global precision value in the first trials due to hardware limitations, but it is unknown if that's a plausible reason.
+It could also be that the model was unable to reach an precision value in the first instances due to hardware limitations, but it is unknown if that's a plausible reason.

 ### Predictions/IOU

-The next impressions can be gathered from the project's implementation:
+As stated in previous paragraphs, two different models were proposed.
+The predictions gathered in the next scenarios were:

-`Images while following the target`
+1. `Images while following the target`: For the number of true positives: 539, number false positives: 0, number false negatives: 0.
+These values were relatively the same in either 2-by-2 or 5-by-5 encoders-decoders arrangement.
+From the image below, it is seen that the model performed adequately when the target was detected.

 ![image3]

-`Images while at patrol without target`
+2. `Images while at patrol without target`: For the number of true positives: 0, number false positives: 136, number false negatives: 0.
+False positives were also relatively the same in either 2-by-2 or 5-by-5 encoders-decoders arrangement.
+From the image below, it is arguable that the model could have performed adequately while patroling without the target,

 ![image4]

-`Images while at patrol with target`
+3. `Images while at patrol with target`

 ![image5]